MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/cpp_1.md

 Just make sure that the MLAB_ROOT environment variable is set on your system and points to the packages directory of your MeVisLab installation, because this is used to resolve the reference to the 'MeVisLab' project.

 Open a command line and change to your current module directory (the directory containing your *CMakeLists.txt* file).
-Enter **cmake . -G "Visual Studio 17"**.
+Enter <inlineCode>cmake . -G "Visual Studio 17"</inlineCode>.
 After execution, a lot of files are generated by CMake.

 For further documentation about our use of CMake, see: [CMake for MeVisLab - Documentation](https://mevislabdownloads.mevis.de/docs/current/MeVisLab/Resources/Documentation/Publish/SDK/CMakeManual/#mainBook).